Aiiion/staticTrello/README.md

-# u06-trello-clone-Aiiion
+# trello-clone
+Download project and initialise index.html to test it out.
-To see widget: place all cards in the "done" section.
+Place all cards in the "done" section for a suprise!